plusplus7/MachineLearning/README.md

 Matrix tool is simple matrix class using for other machine learning algorithms.

-Folder *test* is a python test tool based on matploit and numpy, which is useful and helps me directly find out whether the algorithm works or not.
+Folder *test* is a python test tool based on matplotlib and numpy, which is useful and helps me directly find out whether the algorithm works or not.

 Algorithm list
 ==============